GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

 ### array, object, import, export

-Use multiple lines for 3 or more items.
+Use multiple lines for 4 or more items and consider it at 3 items.

 ### array